 And there was the side-benefit of saying No for an introvert like Shonda: nothing new to fear.

 Then Shonda’s sister laid down a challenge: just for one year, try to say YES to the unexpected invitations that come your way.
 Shonda reluctantly agreed―and the result was nothing short of transformative.
 In Year of Yes, Shonda Rhimes chronicles the powerful impact saying yes had on every aspect of her life―and how we can all change our lives with one little word.
 Yes.
 (Goodreads)

-I give Lois Lowry’s The Giver five out of five stars.
+I’m thrilled to give Year of Yes five out of five stars.